-And this was one major motivation for the General Theory - the current, and true, theory of gravity.
+And so was one major motivation for the General Theory - the current, and true, theory of gravity.

-In that theory there is no gravitational field.
-There is no force.
+In that theory there is no gravitational "force field".
+There is no force, period.
 There is no “graviton” despite the hopes of particle physicists everywhere.
 One has not been found and no theory that speculates about it does better than General Relativity.
 They do worse (if the standard is: make testable predictions that are correct and explain diverse phenomena in a coherent way).

 So we know gravity is not a force.